 Mental Health Nursing

-With one in four people in the UK will experience a mental health problem at some point in their lives, most people with mental illness find it hard to cope or do not know where to turn for help.
-By becoming a mental health nurse, you will be providing a much needed service.
+One in four people in the UK will experience a mental health problem at some point in their lives.
+Most people with mental illness find it hard to cope, or do not know where to turn for help.
+By becoming a mental health nurse, or finding other jobs in mental health, you will be providing a much needed service.

-Treating children is a highly satisfying and rewarding job, from taking care of newborn babies to responding to road-traffic accidents involving teenagers, nurses who work in this field face new challenges on a daily basis.
+From taking care of newborn babies, to responding to road-traffic accidents involving teenagers.
+Nurses who work in this field face new challenges on a daily basis.

 A vital part of being a children’s nurse is empathy and reassurance.
 You will liaise with families to discuss the best course of treatment for their children, talk openly about the ongoing care their kids might need at home, and work with other professionals such as social workers to ensure that the children in your care are given the best possible start in life.

 Day-to-day, you can expect to resuscitate, stabilise, and transport patients to hospital when they are in grave need.
 You will also use defibrillators and apply splints, in addition to administering drips, medicines, and oxygen.
-Although you will always be working in a fast-paced environment, your job will feel rewarding as you will always be delivering life-saving emergency care.
+Although you will always be working in a fast-paced environment, paramedic jobs feel rewarding as you will always be delivering life-saving emergency care.

 People who suffer from learning disabilities often have debilitating physical and mental-health issues.
 As a learning-disability nurse, you will be expected to deliver the vital care that your patients need, but you will also help to break down barriers, encourage your patient to integrate with others, and stop them from feeling isolated.